The-Fourth-Wall/FW-Education-Website/curriculum.md

 - FW-731 (Neural Networks)
   - description:
-    - …
+    - Unlock the power of deep learning, convolutional, recurrent neural networks and transformers, the very tools and technologies that enable modern large language models.
   - programming:
     - …
   - references:
     - …
   - topics:
     - …
-- FW-722 (Synthetic Biology Fundamentals)
+- FW-722 (Synthetic Biology)
   - description:
-    - …
+    - A deep dive into the construction of novel biological systems and an introduction to realigning existing ones to human goals.
   - programming:
     - …
   - references: